jsspencer/testcode/docs/userconfig.rst

     Format of the data returned by extraction program.
 See :ref:`verification` for more details.
 Can only take values table or yaml.
 Default: table. launch_parallel [string]
-    Command template used to run the test program in parallel.  tc.nprocs is replaced with the number of processors a test uses (see run_cmd_template).
+    Command template inserted before run_cmd_template when running the test program in parallel.  tc.nprocs is replaced with the number of processors a test uses (see run_cmd_template).
 If tc.nprocs does not appear, then testcode has no control over the number of processors a test is run on.
 Default: mpirun -np tc.nprocs. run_cmd_template [string]
     Template of command used to run the program on the test with the following substitutions made: